ansible/awx/requirements/README.md

 This breaks a very large amount of AWX code that assumes these fields are returned as dicts.
 Upgrading this library will require a refactor to accomidate this change.

-### wheel

-azure-cli-core requires a version of wheel that is incompatible with certain packages building with later versions of pip, so we override it.

 ### pip and setuptools